Patriarch Nikon of Moscow: Nikon's reforms

 When Nikon was appointed, ecclesiastical reform was already in the air.
-A number of ecclesiastical dignitaries, known as the party of the protopopes (deans), had accepted the responsibility for the revision of the church service-books inaugurated by the late Patriarch Joasaph, and a few other minor rectifications of certain ancient observances.
+A number of ecclesiastical dignitaries, known as the party of the protopopes (deans), had accepted the responsibility for the revision of church service-books inaugurated by the late Patriarch Joasaph, and a few other minor rectifications of certain ancient observances.
 But they were far too timid to attempt anything really effectual.

 Nikon launched bold reforms.
-He consulted the most learned of the Greek prelates abroad, invited them to a consultation at Moscow, and finally the scholars of Constantinople and Kiev convinced Nikon that the Muscovite service-books were heterodox, and that the icons actually in use had very widely departed from the ancient Constantinopolitan models, being for the most part imbued with the Frankish and Polish (West European) baroque influences.
+He consulted the most learned of the Greek prelates abroad, invited them to a consultation at Moscow, and finally the scholars of Constantinople and Kiev convinced Nikon that the Muscovite service-books were heterodox, and that the icons actually in use had very widely departed from ancient Constantinopolitan models, being for the most part imbued with the Frankish and Polish (West European) baroque influences.

 Nikon criticized severely the use of such new-fangled icons; he ordered a house-to-house search for them to be made.
-His soldiers and servants were charged first to gouge out the eyes of these heretical counterfeits and then carry them through the town in derision.
-He also issued an ukase threatening with the severest penalties all who dared to make or use such icons in future.
+His soldiers and servants were charged first to gouge out the eyes of these heretical counterfeits, and then carry them through the town in derision.
+He also issued a ukase threatening the severest penalties on all who dared to make or use such icons in future.

-Later research was to determine that Muscovite service-books did belong to a different recension from that which was used by the Greeks at the time of Nikon, and the unrevised Muscovite books were actually older and more venerable than the Greek books, which had undergone several revisions over the centuries, were newer, and contained innovations.
+Later research was to determine that Muscovite service-books did belong to a different recension from those used by the Greeks at the time of Nikon, and the unrevised Muscovite books were actually older and more venerable than the Greek books, which had undergone several revisions over the centuries, were newer, and contained innovations.

-In 1654, Nikon summoned a synod to re-examine the service-books revised by the Patriarch Joasaf, and the majority of the synod decided that "the Greeks should be followed rather than our own ancients."
-A second council, held at Moscow in 1656, sanctioned the revision of the service-books as suggested by the first council, and anathematized the dissenting minority, which included the party of the protopopes and Paul, bishop of Kolomna.
+In 1654, Nikon summoned a synod to re-examine the service-books revised by the Patriarch Josasaph, and the majority of the synod decided that "the Greeks should be followed rather than our own ancients."
+A second council, held in Moscow in 1656, sanctioned the revision of the service-books as suggested by the first council, and anathematized the dissenting minority, which included the party of the protopopes and Paul, bishop of Kolomna.
 The reforms coincided with a great plague in 1654.

 Construction of tent-like churches (of which Saint Basil's Cathedral is a prime example) was strictly forbidden, and many old uncanonical churches were demolished to make way for new ones, designed in the "Old Byzantine" style.
 This ruthlessness goes far to explain the unappeasable hatred with which the Old Believers, as they now began to be called, ever afterwards regarded Nikon and all his works.